-Typically, a considerable amount of evidence will be reviewed in the course of any internal investigation and must be handled carefully to ensure compliance with the DPA 2018.
+Typically, a considerable amount of evidence will be reviewed in the course of any internal investigation and must be handled carefully to ensure compliance with the DP Act.
 It is very likely that it will be necessary to conduct a data privacy impact assessment before processing any information.
-Decisions taken with regard to the processing and disclosure of data should be made in accordance with the DPA 2018, and all reasons for those decisions should be documented.
-If any of the data reviewed contain or may contain personal data, particularly sensitive personal data, extra care should be taken.
+Decisions taken with regard to the processing and disclosure of data should be made in accordance with the DP Act, and all reasons for those decisions should be documented.
+If any of the data reviewed contain or may contain personal data, particularly sensitive personal data (now ‘special categories’), extra care should be taken.
 Firms should seek legal advice with regard to what additional measures should be taken in relation to this material.
 This includes whether redaction of any personal information is required and whether this would be an appropriate mechanism to avoid any data protection breaches.

-Further, extra care should be taken in circumstances where there may be a transfer of the data outside the EU.
-Transfer of personal data to the United States needs particular review following the recent European Court of Justice decision in the Schrems II case, which has invalidated the EU–US Privacy Shield.
-International transfers generally have also been affected by Schrems II, as the case had some further implications for the use of the Standard Contractual Clauses (SCCs).
-At the time of writing, the ICO has advised that firms should review international transfers undertaken and be ready to react promptly as extra guidance and advice becomes available.
+Further, extra care should be taken in circumstances where there may be a transfer of the data outside the United Kingdom and European Union.
+Data flows between Europe and the United Kingdom are permissible as the EU Commission published, on 28 June 2021, two adequacy decisions in respect of the United Kingdom.
+However, transfer of personal data to the United States needs particular review following the European Court of Justice decision in the Schrems II case (July 2020), which invalidated the EU–US Privacy Shield.
+International transfers generally have also been affected by Schrems II, as the case had some further implications for the use of the EU Standard Contractual Clauses (SCCs).
+The ICO has published a draft UK addendum alongside a new draft international data transfer agreement, which is effectively the UK equivalent of the EU SCCs.
 The European Data Protection Board has recommended that firms conduct a risk assessment as to whether SCCs provide enough protection within the local framework, whether the transfer is to the United States or elsewhere.
-Additionally, unless the UK obtains an ‘adequacy’ decision from the EU following Brexit (and at the time of writing this looks unlikely), the UK will become a ‘third country’ for the purposes of the GDPR, and therefore transfers between the UK and EU Member States may become subject to further safeguard requirements.

 25 Does your country regulate or otherwise restrict the interception of employees’ communications?
 What are its features and how is the regime enforced?